ASMFH/GDPR-cloud/README.md

 # GDPR-cloud
-In this project, we explore EU legislation and also foreign laws to identify the different impacts on the cloud computing ecosystem.
+In this project, we explore EU legislation and also foreign laws to identify the different impacts on the cloud computing ecosystem.
 This was accomplished by carrying out a thorough systematic literature review on the following topics: cloud architecture, legislation like GDPR, Standard Contractual Clause
 (SCC), EU-US Privacy Shield, CLOUD Act and relevant protection techniques for cloud.
 We also look through many discrete recent